HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: An Introductory Example: the Gray-Scott Model

-where $s$ stands for ``solution" and $m$ denotes the method: NN, PINN, HYCO Physical and HYCO Synthetic.
-The $L^2$ norm is computed on the same discretization grid used for the computation of the true solution.
-We observe that HYCO Physical achieves the best precision, closely followed by HYCO synthetic. \item[$\diamond$] We also report, in Table \ref{tab:gsparams}, the identified coefficients by the PINN and HYCO Physical models.
+We observe that HYCO Physical achieves the best precision, followed by HYCO Synthetic; both improve on the PINN and the purely data-driven network by a wide margin. \item[$\diamond$] We also report, in Table \ref{tab:gsparams}, the identified coefficients by the PINN and HYCO Physical models.
 Clearly, we omit the HYCO synthetic model and the NN, as these models have no notion of physical parameters to reconstruct.
 As we can see, HYCO is able to recover the ground truth coefficients, while the PINN struggles.
 A likely reason is that the solution network in the PINN is flexible enough to produce an acceptable approximation of the state even with biased parameters.
 Thus, during training, the optimizer tends to prioritize reducing the data mismatch, resulting in a solution field that looks reasonable, but with parameter values that deviate from the true one.
 Although we have experimented also with stronger residual enforcement (i.e. with larger $\gamma$ in the PINN loss), the solution network retains enough flexibility to absorb parameter errors, producing solutions that satisfy the PDE approximately while masking deviations in the coefficients. \end{itemize}